OpenDSA/OpenDSA/RST/en/PL/TypeConsiderations.rst

 **Parametric polymorphism**

-To understand what this is, consider the difference between the following two identity functions *id1* and *id2* in Java.
+To understand what parametric polymorphism is, consider the difference between the following two identity functions *id1* and *id2* in Java.

 ::